 When the KUL van arrives, the sun is there already and a thich packet of snow lies on the roofs.
-No one’s crying their first day of rock school.
+No one’s crying on their first day of rock school.
 Now topropes will take LUAK's brave neophytes along in a few short rock lines.
 Instruction is clear.
-Lift your feet off the ground.
-Disappear in a cloud of chalk.. like a cormorant that dives deep into the water.
-To be a bird and to reach this other world.
+Lift your feet off the ground and disappear in a cloud of chalk.. like a cormorant that dives deep into the water, to be a bird and to reach this other world.

 The day is ending when we find ourselves floundering in mud and the right ear electrifies an instant, picking up sudden squeeking and trumpeteering high in the sky.
 Look up!
 Like an army from a far away land, heading to a distant place we've never been, they roll over, but peaceful.
 Can’t see the first and last crane simultaneously.
 We sense the wind change, feel like the sun could eclipse.
 Moments later it’s like they had never been here.
 Gone.
 Forth in the still melting snow they know, spring is coming.
 The newspaper will say they were thirty thousand.

 A week later we’re heading southward to Freyr..
 If the weather isn’t going to kill us all.
 It’s early morning in Leuven and the rain still falls.
 We see no one from/for big Hungaria club’s rockday.
 But shimmering rainpants appear, one after the other: warrie, bère, vinniespinnie (you don’t get to choose your own name :/), the initianten of last week, plus someone new.